Skip to Content

 How to garnish

 I like to garnish with a banana slice.
 Just be sure to slice the banana while it’s still in the peel!
 Then, cut a slit just long enough to allow the slice to sit on the rum of your cocktail glass.
-A fresh banana slice makes a great finishing bite for this cocktail, but you can also garnish with a sprig of mint to amplify the fresh flavors, or skip the garnish altogether.
+A fresh banana slice makes a great finishing bite for this cocktail, but you can also garnish with a sprig of mint to amplify the fresh flavors, or you can skip the garnish altogether.

 You may also enjoy these other Daiquiri recipes: